tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinbase.md

 con1: Limited payment methods
 con2: May track how its users spend bitcoin
 con3:
-summary: Coinbase, available to users in over 30 countries, is the world's largest Bitcoin broker.
+summary: Coinbase, available to users in over 30 countries as of 2016, is the world's largest Bitcoin broker.
 Customers can buy bitcoin with a connected bank account, SEPA transfer, Interac Online, and many more payment methods.
 summarylong: Coinbase is the world's largest Bitcoin broker, available in the United States, Canada, Singapore, and most of Europe.
 Customers can buy bitcoin with a connected bank account, SEPA transfer, Interac Online, iDEAL, and many more payment methods depending on location.
 privacy_score: 1
 privacy_width: 10